Azure/azure-powershell/src/EventGrid/EventGrid.Autorest/docs/Az.EventGrid.md

 Create a client group with the specified parameters.

 ### [Update-AzEventGridDomain](Update-AzEventGridDomain.md)
-Asynchronously updates a domain with the specified parameters.
+Asynchronously Create a new domain with the specified parameters.

 ### [Update-AzEventGridDomainEventSubscription](Update-AzEventGridDomainEventSubscription.md)
 Update an existing event subscription for a topic.